SharePoint/sp-dev-docs/docs/sp-add-ins/ux-design-for-sharepoint-add-ins.md

 # UX design for SharePoint Add-ins
-Learn about the user experience (UX) options that you have when you build add-ins in SharePoint 2013.
+Learn about the user experience (UX) options that you have when you build add-ins in SharePoint.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
 For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).